 - It Costs Nothing To Refinance.
 I think this is something that really confuses a lot of people.
 Refinancing a home mortgage costs money, so most people assume that it must cost money to refinance a student loan.
 This is what’s great about refinancing.
 It’s totally, 100% free to refinance your loan.
 You don’t pay a cent to refinance your student loan to a lower rate.

-If you’re looking to refinance your student loans, consider using a tool like LendEdu.
+If you’re looking to refinance your student loans, use a tool like LendEdu.
 You can get a free quote in just a few minutes with no hard credit check.

 And be sure to check out Big Law Investor’s student loan refinancing guide.
 It’s free and a great resource for anyone looking to refinance their loans.